sdabney5/Portfolio/Applied_Skills_Projects/Color Palette Extractor/README.md

 ### Notes
 Please note that the program assumes the image is in RGB mode (not grayscale, CMYK, etc.).

-### Author and Date
 This program was written by Shane Dabney on March 29, 2023.
 **Thank you for using Color Palette Extractor!**